openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:MaxLength=80
 	// +kubebuilder:validation:Required
 	Zone string `json:"zone"`

+	// zoneType defines the type of zone that is used for this failure domain.
+The current available options
+	// are HostGroup and ComputeCluster.
+	// +kubebuilder:validation:MinLength=9
+	// +kubebuilder:validation:MaxLength=14
+	// +kubebuilder:validation:Optional
+	// +openshift:validation:FeatureGateAwareEnum:featureGate=VSphereHostVMGroupZonal,enum=HostGroup;ComputeCluster
+	// +optional
+	ZoneType string `json:"zoneType,omitempty"`

 	// server is the fully-qualified domain name or the IP address of the vCenter server.
 	// +kubebuilder:validation:Required